-Primary Connect is a self-insured employer with an accredited safety management system aligned to AS/NZS 4801 & AS/NZS 4804.
+As part of the Woolworths Group, Primary Connect relies on Woolworths Safety Management System.
+Woolworths is a self-insured employer with an accredited safety management system aligned to AS/NZS 4801 & AS/NZS 4804.
 Regular assurance activity is undertaken both internally and externally to enable the system and its requirements to be implemented within our distribution centres.